Carole Tongue: Audiovisual policy and strategy

 In the 1990s, Tongue campaigned for an EU Protocol to protect public service broadcasting.
 This protocol defending public service broadcasting was introduced into the 1997 EU Amsterdam Treaty.
 She also worked for an EU law to defend TV programming reflecting local culture, values and identity.
 These were enacted despite considerable opposition from certain commercial interests.

-During this time, she criticised Rupert Murdoch's influence upon British journalism, media industries and culture.
-She argued for greater investment in British film, drama and documentary by cable and satellite channels such as BSkyB.
+During this time, she argued for greater investment in British film, drama and documentary by cable and satellite channels such as BSkyB.
 She continues to work for cultural diversity of expression and media pluralism.

 Tongue advises on audiovisual matters for film production companies.
 Fluent in French and German, she regularly speaks on broadcasting and film worldwide and is an author of articles and book chapters on European audiovisual policy, public service broadcasting, cultural policy and European affairs.
 She was a Member of the UNESCO National Committee on Communication and Information from 2002 to 2010.